 Growing up, Disney, Mary-Kate & Ashley, and Sundance films alike danced across my hyperfocused eyes.
 But it wasn't until years later that I fancied filmmaking as a pursuit - including bridging my art background via animation and comics.
 Once I did, everything made sense.
 Screenwriting had the catharsis of prose with the artistic storytelling of fashion.
 It gave a place for my interests to collide and to explore myself and the world in a more meaningful way.

-Today, my work remains as personal and expansive with some new influences: photography and self-help.
-I currently play with fashion and film by making animatics + graphic novels and am developing a one-woman web series.
-I also write screenplays in the coming-of-age, dark comedy, and mystery/thriller genres.
-And occasionally, I still will teach my fave tips and ticks along the way.
+Today, my work remains as personal and expansive, thriving in multidiciplinary pursuits.
+I currently play with fashion and film by making animatics + graphic novels and am launching a clothing collection.
+I also write screenplays in the coming-of-age, horror, and mystery/thriller genres.
+And occasionally, return to teach my favorite tips and ticks along the way.

 Zero spam.
 Unsubscribe anytime.